 Finally, the Fargo Bar & Grill in Aurora NY might not have a view of the lake from the restaurant tables, but you can see it from the entry porch.
 That counts, right?

-Plus, they make up for the lack of view with a cozy tavern where you can while away hours playing pool or throwing darts.
+Plus, they make up for the lack of view with a cozy tavern where you can spend hours playing pool or throwing darts.
 We loved the Fried Pickles, hearty salads, and hefty sandwiches.
 Paired with local brews, of course.